ARULCHANDRU/BroSkiesHub/README.md

 2. Clone this repository or download the `calculator.py` file.
 3. Open your terminal and navigate to the project directory.
 4. Run the command: `python calculator.py`

+# DAY 2
+# Task 2: Python Console To-Do List

+This repository contains the solution for the BH Python Developer Internship Task 2.

+## Objective
+The objective is to implement a simple, console-based to-do list manager using Python.

+## Features
+- **View Tasks:** Users can view all their current tasks.
+- **Add Tasks:** Users can add new tasks to their list.
+- **Remove Tasks:** Users can remove a task from the list.
+- **Persistence:** The application stores all tasks in a `tasks.txt` file, so the data is not lost when the program closes.

+## How to Run
+1. Ensure you have Python installed.
+2. Clone this repository or download the `todo.py` file.
+3. Open your terminal and navigate to the project directory.
+4. Run the command: `python todo.py`